larsch/ocra/README.txt

 == SYNOPSIS:

-ocra [option] your/script.rb
+ocra [option] script.rb

+* Will package "script.rb", the Ruby interpreter and all dependencies (gems and DLLs) into an executable named "script.exe".

+=== Compilation:

 * OCRA will load your script (using Kernel#load) and build the executable when it exits.

-* Your program should 'require' all necessary files when invoked without arguments, so ocra can detect all dependencies.
+* Your program should 'require' all necessary files when invoked without arguments, so OCRA can detect all dependencies.

-* OCRA executables clear the RUBYLIB environment variable but set RUBYOPT to whatever value it had when you invoked OCRA.
+* DLLs are detected automatically but only those located in your Ruby installation are included.

+* .rb files will become console applications. .rbw files will become windowed application (without a console window popping up).
+Alternatively, use the --console or --windows options.

+=== Running your application:

+* The 'current working directory' is not changed by OCRA when running your application.
+You must change to the installation or temporary directory yourself.
+See also below.

+* When the application is running, the OCRA_EXECUTABLE environment variable points to the .exe (with full path).

+* The temporary location of the script can be obtained by inspected the $0 variable.

 * OCRA does not set up the include path.
-Use "$:.unshift File.dirname(__FILE__)" at the start of your script if you need to 'require' additional source files in the same directory no matter what the user's current working directory is.
+Use $:.unshift File.dirname(__FILE__)" at the start of your script if you need to 'require' additional source files in the same directory no matter what the user's current working directory is.

-* Loaded DLLs are detected automatically but only those located in your Ruby installation are included.
-Automatic detection can be disabled using --no-autodll.
-DLLs can be manually added using the --dll option.

-* The current working directory is left untouched by OCRA (Details below).

-* When the script is running, the OCRA_EXECUTABLE environment variable points to the .exe (with full path).
+=== Pitfalls:

+* Avoid modifying load paths at run time.
+Specify load paths using -I or RUBYLIB if you must, but don't expect OCRA to preserve them for runtime.
+OCRA may pack sources into other directories than you expect.

+* If you use .rbw files or the --windows option, then check that your application works with rubyw.exe before trying with OCRA.

+* Avoid absolute paths in your code and when invoking OCRA.

 == REQUIREMENTS: